-This depends on the type of equipment needed for configuration and installation on each door.
-Different doors require different hardware.
-Our team typically charges $1,500.00 to $2,500.00 upfront for standard equipment, configuration and installation of access control on each door.
-Avenger Security provides Full Service cloud application managed access control solutions.
+Depends on the type of equipment needed for configuration and installation on each door.
+Different doors require different locking hardware release configuraitons.
+Our team typically charges $2,000.00 to $2,500.00 per door upfront for standard equipment, configuration and installation of access control.
+Avenger Security provides full service cloud application managed access control solutions in Austin.

 Typical access control system installation includes Door Controller, AC/DC Power Supply ,Transformer, Back Up Battery, Reader, REX & Door Sensor.

-Control and manage access control system with Application, or a remote/local computer.
-Using a desktop browser, management can create groups, users and schedules for each door of the facility.
+Management can control and manage the access control system with application, or by using a remote or local computer, using a desktop browser via url , management and adminnistrators can create groups, users and schedules for each door.
 Each group will be assigned a schedule and available doors.
-Each user will be assigned to a specific Group when you create users.
-At option the door control can be set to: unlock on schedule/s.
-All history about what user/s entered what doors is archived in application.
+Each user will be assigned to a specific group.
+Door control at option can be set to: unlock on custom schedule/s like business hours.
+All history about what user/s entered what doors is archived in event log of application.

 Our security team recommends at least one door on the facility be a dual credential reader.
 This will allow access to your facility with a card or a 8 digit code on pin pad reader.
-Would use a stainless steel weather proof epoxy coated dual credential reader on outside.
-This reader will allow people from getting locked out if they loose or forget card credentials.
+Would use a stainless steel weather proof epoxy coated dual credential reader on outside, allowing people from getting locked out if they loose or forget card credentials.
 The dual credential readers make access control configuration less problematic.

 Installing a dual credential readers at door will allow user to present either a RF token and/or up to 8 digit code.
 The door controller can be programmed to require the card, code or both.
 Government and Government contractors are typically required to install dual credential readers on sensitive facilities.
 Recommend owners & directors be issued 6 to 8 digit codes.
 Any additional users should be required to use both token and code.